Get to Know Grains: Why You Need Them, and What to Look For

 • Sorghum

-Here are some examples of a serving of whole grains:
+Examples of a serving size of whole grains:

 • 1 slice whole-grain bread (such as 100% whole-wheat bread)